NathanBuskulic/OneMaxOptimal/README.md

 # OneMaxOptimal
-3rd year internship source code for calculation of optimal parameters to solve the oneMax problem.
+Source code to compute optimal (and other types) parameters of different algorithms to solve the OneMax Problem

 # BinVal